This list of the best network marketing books for 2020 is different than all the other lists out there because of how I

-When I decided to make this list, I pulled all the books I’ve read over the years off my bookshelf and began to organize them.
+When I decided to make this list, I pulled all the network marketing books I’ve ever read off my bookshelf and began to organize them.

 First, I put them in 3 piles:

-1. Books that I should probably throw out (because they weren’t worth reading)
+1. Books that I should throw out (because they weren’t worth reading)

 2. Books that were average